 An entity voluntarily submits the instrument to the Executive Officer for retirement; or

-The instrument is retired by an approved external GHG emissions trading system to which the Cap-and-Trade Program is linked pursuant to subarticle 12.
+The instrument is retired by an approved external GHG emissions trading system to which the Cap-and-Invest Program is linked pursuant to subarticle 12.

 Voluntary Retirement of Compliance Instruments.